syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Number-Formatting.md

 {% endtabs %}

-* `Compute`: Displays the computed value with percentage symbol.
+* `Compute`: Displays the value computed by 100 with percentage symbol.

 {% tabs %}